X

 Conclusion:

-Jira can be called the collection of an issue and can be of many types like marketing projects, website enhancement, software development management.
-Jira is standard project management that uses many issues to track the tasks.
-The issue can be dependent on the requirements and the organizations.
-Of course, we discussed the standard issue, but we have some other issues such as helpdesk tickets, leave request, and so on.
+Jira can be called the collection of an issue and can be of many types like marketing projects, website enhancement, and software development management.
+Jira is a standard project management that uses many issues to track the tasks.
+The issue can be dependent on the requirements and the organization.
+Of course, we discussed the standard issue, but we have some other issues such as helpdesk tickets, leave requests, and so on.

 Written by Anji Velagana